Our one-day Crevasse Rescue School focuses on preparing climbers for glacier travel.

 - Be sport-specific.
 The best fitness and training program mimics the physical and technical demands of your climbing objective.
 The closer you get to your program date, the more your training should resemble the climbing.

-For this Crevasse School, you are preparing for:
+For the Crevasse Rescue School, you are preparing for:

 - Hiking with a 20-25 lb load

 Nothing ensures a personally successful adventure like your level of fitness and training.
-Bottom line: Plan on being in the best shape of your life and ready for a very challenging adventure!
+Bottom line: Plan to be in the best shape of your life and ready for a very challenging adventure!

 Below are approximate outlines of the program's physical demands that will be helpful in planning your training schedule and goals: